hx57/ICIPs/ICIPS/icip-3.md

 ## Intro
 Welcome to Panel x hx57 ICON Research Week!
 Anyone who would be interested, can contribute and we will work together to structure the content into something the community will appreciate and learn from.
-The panel team has prepared some prompts that research will be written about - if any of the prompts speak to you, or if you have something else you’d like to write about, this is your platform for getting your passion & message about ICON to the rest of the ICON community.
+The panel team has prepared some prompts that the research will focus on - if any of the prompts speak to you, or if you have something else you’d like to write about, this is your platform for getting your passion & message about ICON to the rest of the ICON community.
 Feel free to view, suggest edits, create new content, & comment on old content.

 We’re excited to have a content-packed, educational, and fun research week!
 The panel team has been hard at work at porting over their ICON research.
 We have secured some big Toronto names to be featured in a community podcast as well.